bloominstituteoftechnology/web-module-challenge-css-layouts/README.md

 ## Introduction

+It goes without saying that this skill is essential for a professional Web Developer.
+Imagine trying to visit a store's webpage on your phone and not being able to even read the names of items?
+That would be totally unacceptable in this day and age!
+Same goes for a web developer's portfolio site.

 In this challenge you will refactor your personal portfolio code to make it responsive.
+You have the ability to write HTML, CSS, and responsive media queries.
+You also know how to identify and write responsive units.
+It's time to put that knowledge into action!

 ## Instructions